CookedLobster/infosec-docs/docs/recon/discovery.md

 ## HTTP Headers

-Headers can sometimes contain useful Information such as the **Webserver Software** and possibly the **Programming - Scripting Language** in use.
+Headers can sometimes contain useful Information such as the **WebServer Software** and possibly the **Programming - Scripting Language** in use.

 ```log